bonomani/devmon/docs/GRAPHING.md

 ```

 Xymon 4.2.2 and later ship with an RRD collector module for Devmon, no patches or scripts are necessary.
-However, Xymon needs to know which tests should have their status messages sent to this module, so the changes to `hobbitserver.cfg` should be verified.
+However, Xymon needs to know which tests should have their status messages sent to this module, so the changes to `xymonserver.cfg` should be verified.

-Finally, you need to map each test for which you want to collect data provided in the Devmon format to be collected by the Devmon collector, by adding `testname=devmon` to `TEST2RRD` in `hobbitserver.cfg` (e.g. `if_load=devmon`).
+You need to map each test for which you want to collect data provided in the Devmon format to be collected by the Devmon collector, by adding `testname=devmon` to `TEST2RRD` in `xymonserver.cfg` (e.g. `if_load=devmon`).

 Finally, you need a graph definition, such as the one shipped in `extras/devmon-graph.cfg`.
-If you use the "directory" feature in Hobbit's `hobbitgraph.cfg`, you can simply copy the file to the directory specified.
+If you use the "directory" feature in Xymon's `xymongraph.cfg`, you can simply copy the file to the directory specified.

 At present, most `if_load` tests support this method, and the `compaq-server`, `cisco-6509`, and `dell-poweredge` templates support it for the 'temp' test.